top of page

 The fear of heights often comes from the fear of falling high above the ground.
 Even though you are secured with a harness and rope when top-roping, the fear of falling and hitting the ground is likely still in your mind.
 This will stop you from trying hard or committing to moves where you think there’s a chance you won’t stick to the move.
 The best way to overcome that fear is to practice falling.
 Start with taking announced/planned baby falls.
 With time, ask your belayer to put a little extra, but safe amount, of slack in the rope before you take a fall so you can feel what a more significant fall may feel like.
 When top-roping, you shouldn’t take massive falls, but feeling comfortable with a further fall will make a slight fall feel insignificant.

 The last part of this strategy is communicating to your belayer that you will intentionally fall without communicating when.
-This helps you build deeper trust with your belayer and simulate a realistic situation while giving your mind a sense of control over the situation.
+This helps you build deeper trust with your belayer, simulate a realistic situation, and give your mind a sense of control over the situation.

 bottom of page